NavyaShiva/Twitter-Analysis-of-Covid19-over-time/README.md

 * Data collection using Getoldtweets3 has limitations on it.
 The maximum tweets 'GetoldTweets3' allows every hit is 10,000.
 Writing code by running on the VM's should ensure parallel processing.
 I intend to work on this and re-implement it.
+* Since, bots account for nearly 50% of the users, it is very important to identify and remove the bots before we identify the latent topics the general people are discussing about.
+We couldn't employ this into our analysis.
+I am currently working on it.

 The data for the project was collected manually.
 First a cohort of 150 individuals were selected.
 After setting constraints on the minimum number of instagram posts, stratified sampling with age and gender a group of 50 depressed individuals(self-reported on instagram) were selected and analyzed.
 Another set of 50 non-depressed individuals were identified using matched pairs methodogy.
 With the data being sensitive to the users, I am not sharing the data on GitHub.